-During my secondment to Rolls-Royce aero engines in Singapore (2010-2011) I spent many of my non-working hours and weekends walking about and exploring new places.
+During a secondment to Rolls-Royce aero engines in Singapore (2010-2011) I spent many of my non-working hours and weekends walking about and exploring new places.
 As a photographer my camera was my constant companion and together we saw and recorded thousands of moments, perspectives, emotions as images.

 "Thank you.
 Have a pleasant day."

 On average, I introduced myself, obtained permission, had a little chat, took a photograph, said thanks and goodbye every two minutes, non-stop.
-Jessica and I, did stop for lunch at the Peranakan Place 'Outdoors' bar - a wonderful bar located at the bottom of Emerald Hill amongst a cluster of other wonderful bars, and only a 10 minute walk from my apartment.
+Jessica and I did stop briefly for lunch and a drink at the near-by Peranakan Place 'Outdoors' bar - a wonderful bar located at the bottom of Emerald Hill amongst a cluster of other wonderful bars, and only a 10 minute walk from my apartment.

 Here's a link to my photos , best viewed as slideshow.

 The camera type really matters not one jot, but I was using a Nikon D700 with a 50mm f/1.8.
 Jessica was using an x100 a great little camera for street photography.